 undefined cover

-If I build it, how do I make sure they come? with Alli Ball, founder & CEO of Food Biz Wiz cover
+If I build it, how do I make sure they come to my online community? with Alli Ball, founder & CEO of Food Biz Wiz cover

-If I build it, how do I make sure they come? with Alli Ball, founder & CEO of Food Biz Wiz cover
+If I build it, how do I make sure they come to my online community? with Alli Ball, founder & CEO of Food Biz Wiz cover

 Dear Bri: Community Strategy, Fiascos, and Drama